-Prior to coming to Stroock in 2008, Mr. Goldfeder was Special Counsel to the Attorney General for Public Integrity.
+Prior to coming to Stroock in 2008, Mr. Goldfeder was Special Counsel for Public Integrity to then-Attorney General Andrew Cuomo.

 He was in the first class of the Benjamin N. Cardozo School of Law of Yeshiva University, where he served on the Law Review, and prior to his admission to the bar, Mr. Goldfeder taught political science at UCLA and Brooklyn College.
 Before getting his graduate degree, Mr. Goldfeder taught fifth grade in Bedford-Stuyvesant in Brooklyn, NYC, where he taught the school’s first African American social studies class.